janaAburihan/GSG/README.md

 # gsg_app
 My final project in the Flutter Course with Gaza Sky Geeks as a gift to the company for this training, an application to manage Gaza Sky Geeks' training courses and bring trainers together with trainees.

+Each user has differnt permissions.
+Only the admin can add and delete participents.
+Trainers can add tasks, links, attendence questions and view submitions.
+Trainees can submit and answer questions.
+Dark mood is provided.

+Technologies used:
+- Flutter framework
+- Dart programming language
+- Providers
+- Firebase, Firestore, Authentication
+- Third-party packages like Image Picker, Animated Splah Screen and String Validator; to check the validity of the emails and URL links used.

 # Admin Interface :